-1. Municipal Securities.
+- 1. Municipal Securities.
 These include obligations of the County, the State of California, and any local Agency within the State of California.
-In addition, Municipal Securities include obligations of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states in addition to California.
+In addition, Municipal Securities include obligations of the treasuries of any of the other 49 states in addition to California, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by a state or by a department, board, agency, or authority of any of the other 49 states in addition to California.
 The bonds will be registered in the name of the County or held under a custodial agreement at a bank.
-The securities are rated in a rating category of "A" or higher by at least one nationally recognized statistical rating organization (NRSRO).

-- a.
-The maximum maturity of an issue shall be no more than five years at time of purchase; and, - b.
-No more than five percent per issuer. - c.
+The securities are rated in a rating category of "A" or its equivalent or higher by at least one nationally recognized statistical rating organization (NRSRO). - a.
+The maximum maturity of an issue shall be no more than five years at time of purchase; - b.
+No more than five percent per issuer; and, - c.
 No more than 30% of the portfolio may be invested in Municipal Securities. - 2.
 U.S. Treasury and other government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest.
 There are no limits on the dollar amount or percentage that the County may invest in U.S. Treasuries. - a.
 The maximum maturity of an issue shall be no more than five years at time of purchase. - 3.
 Federal Agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
-There are no limits on the dollar amount or percentage that the County may invest in government-sponsored enterprises. - a.
-The maximum maturity of an issue shall be no more than five years at time of purchase; and, - b.
-No more than 30% of the pool value shall be invested in any single issuer. - c.
-The maximum percentage of callable agency securities will be 20%.
+There are no limits on the dollar amount or percentage that the County may invest in government-sponsored enterprises.